 Enchanted Forest is magical interactive experience for all ages, installed at the Government Center promenade.
 The Forest contains multiple hands-on exhibits and responds to the natural environment Continue reading →

 Bouncy Piano is a piano that is bouncy!
 The piano has a stretchy multi-touch surface allowing fluid slides as well as discrete note presses.
-It presents a unique, digital warbley sound, generated from thousands of sound generators.
+It presents a unique, digital warbley sound.
 Continue reading →

 Fruit Beets is a collaboration between myself and Philip Gedarovich.
 Fruit Beets is an interactive sound and visual experience activated by the fruit and vegetables of festival visitors.
 Installed on a banquet table inside a white tent at the Somerville Agricultural Festival on October 2nd 2016.
 Continue reading →

 Sequencing is a collaboration between myself and Patlapa Davivongsa.
 Sequencing allows users to compose music through the simple act of moving blocks between physical shelves, providing opportunities for musical composition, learning, and collaboration in a multi-sensory environment.
 Continue reading →

 Macropavilion is a public outdoor pavilion providing visitors with shade from the sun as well as an interactive LED light experience in Casco Viejo, Panama.
 It was the result of a collaboration between myself, Valeria Lalinde, Miguel Espino and the architecture firm Suma Group.
 Continue reading →